 Stuttgart The 50% jointly owned property is located in the Stuttgart metropolitan region, close to a motorway with easy access to multimodal transportation links including Stuttgart Airport.
 It is in one of the most economically sound and innovative hi-tech regions in Europe and one of the most powerful economic centers in Germany.
 Built in 1994 and refurbished in 2014, it is a 243,000 square feet modern office building with 432 parking units with six quality tenants operating in the German automotive industry.
 It has five above ground floors and two underground floors.
-The property is currently 100% leased.
+The property is currently 98% leased based on the weighted occupancy rate.

 Neu-Isenburg The 50% jointly owned property is in the greater Frankfurt area located less than 10km from downtown Frankfurt, with highway and public transport connections.
 The property is a 134,132 square foot modern and sustainable office building with 330 parking units, anchored by an American Fortune 500 manufacturer of electronic components.
-The property is currently 92% leased.
+The property is currently 97.8% leased based on the weighted occupancy rate.

 Kösching The 50% jointly owned property is strategically located less than 10km from the global headquarters of Audi AG in Ingolstadt, Germany and has one tenant.
 The recently constructed modern office building and research and development facility, has a gross leasable area of approximately 106,600 square feet.
-The property is currently 100% leased.
+The property is currently 100% leased based on the weighted occupancy rate.